A Lord Mayor for Wellington?

 * The current level of 107 elected mayors and councillors would reduce to 79.

 * The Greater Wellington Council would be responsible for all finances, including setting a single rate for the region.
-It would also look after regional matters such as environmental issues and planning.
+It would also look after regional matters such as environmental issues and transport planning.

 * The local area councils would be responsible for local service delivery, such as rubbish collection and park management, and local engagement and advocacy.